richardjlo/richardjlo_deprecated/_posts/2019-2-8-commonplace-book.markdown

 categories:
 ---

-[Last updated: Feb 8, 2019]
+[Last updated: Feb 17, 2019]

 # [Meditations by Marcus Marcus Aurelius, Translated by Gregory Hays]
-> Don’t waste the rest of your time here worrying about other people-unless it affects the common good.
+> Don’t waste the rest of your time here worrying about other people...
 It will keep you from doing anything useful.
 You’ll be too preoccupied with what so-and-so is doing, and why, and what they’re saying, and what they’re thinking, and what they’re up to, and all the other things that throw you off and keep you from focusing on your own mind.

 > People try to get away from it all - to the country, to the beach, to the mountains.
 You always wish that you could too.
 Which is idiotic: you can get away from it anytime you like.